stefanii123/tech-writing-portfolio/getting-started.md

 1. Go to [https://git-scm.com/downloads](https://git-scm.com/downloads)

-2. Click the **Windows** download link
+2. Click the **Windows** download link.

-3. Run the installer — just leave the default settings
+3. Run the installer.
+Leave the default settings as they are.

 4. When prompted, select:
     ✅ _“Git from the command line and also from 3rd-party software”_

-5. Finish installation
+5. Finish installation.

 Now open **Git Bash** from the Start menu and run: